feathersjs/docs/why/readme.md

 We achieve this by being a thin wrapper over top of some amazing battle tested open source technologies and adding a few core pieces like [Hooks](../hooks) and [Services](../services).

 Here are some of the things that you get out of the box with Feathers.
 All of them are optional.
-We like to thinks of Feathers as a _"batteries included but easily swappable"_ framework.
+We like to think of Feathers as a _"batteries included but easily swappable"_ framework.

 <table>
   <tr>